-Reporting - As a minimum Service departments will provide an annual report to Council which will include an update on the investment and an independent external review.
+• Reporting - As a minimum Service departments will provide an annual report to the Audit & Governance Committee which will include an update on the investment, and an independent external review if appropriate.

 Service Investments: Shares

 Contribution: The Council may invest in the shares of its subsidiaries, its suppliers, and local businesses to support local public services and stimulate local economic growth.